-- Explore/Homework Graded immediately by MyStatsLab, reviewed by me within 1 business day if you contact me with a specific question/issue. - Quiz Graded immediately by MyStatsLab, reviewed by me within 1 business day if you contact me with a specific question/issue. - Discussion Graded by me within one week of due date. - Exam Graded by me and returned to you within one week of due date.
-Exception: the final exam is not returned to you, but you can come by the office to see it after grading.
+- Explore/Homework Graded immediately by MyStatsLab, reviewed by me within 1 business day if you contact me with a specific question/issue. - Quiz Graded immediately by MyStatsLab, reviewed by me within 1 business day if you contact me with a specific question/issue. - Discussion Graded by me within one week of due date. - Exam Graded by me within one week of due date and available on Gradescope.
+Exception: the Final Exam is not published, but you can make an appointment with me to see your graded Final Exam.